Sunday, August 26, 2012

 Sometime in the late-1970s, my younger brother and I borrowed my father’s cheesy camera with the 110 film and embarked on a monumental photographic undertaking.
 We endeavored to snap photos of a cross-section of our neighbors—the ones we deemed memorable characters and, too, whom we deduced wouldn’t be around forever.
 We were remarkably prescient on this last count.

-And thus began our not quite award-winning “Back of the Head” image series.
+And thus began our not quite award-winning “Back-of-the Head” image series.
 We weren't the gutsiest of photographers.
 Getting caught in the act of taking pictures of individuals we really didn’t know concerned us.
 After all, our prey might have actually questioned why we were doing what we were doing.
-Some people are camera shy, too.
-Almost invariably, a case could have been made that something wasn’t quite kosher with our behavior.
+Some people are camera shy as well.
+Almost invariably, a case could have been made that something wasn’t quite kosher with our actions.

 Looking back all these years later, it would have been best to just tell them the unvarnished truth.
-You know, that we were in the process of compiling a neighborhood yearbook—a picture book to remember one and all by.
+Explain that we were in the process of compiling a neighborhood yearbook—a picture book to remember one and all by.
 Who wouldn’t have wanted to be part of that?

 (Photos from the personal collection of Nicholas Nigro)